Crockpot Ribs

 • Rub ingredients: Brown sugar, onion powder, black pepper, garlic powder, paprika—this spice rub adds layers of flavor to the ribs, complementing the barbecue sauce beautifully.

-• Serve this crockpot ribs recipe with a side of creamy coleslaw and cornbread for a classic barbecue feast.
+• Serve the pork ribs with a side of creamy coleslaw and cornbread for a classic barbecue feast.

 • Keep it simple with classic barbecue sides like slow cooker baked beans, macaroni and cheese, and potato salad.